jarvenja/raspi-welcome/README.md

 A "welcome script" typically refers to a script or program that is automatically executed when a user logs into a computer system or a specific user account.
 Its purpose is to provide a personal or informative welcome message, define the user environment or perform other tasks to improve the user experience.

-This script (welcome.sh) tries to provide the user with a basic set of information about a Linux-based server, especially Raspberry Pi devices, when they are in the "construction phase".
-It helps prevent confusion or misremembering some things when working with many devices of the same type.
-It shows, for example, the temperature of the Raspberry Pi device, which can unexpectedly rise when the load is increased, for example due to insufficient cooling of the case.
+This script (welcome.sh) tries to provide the user with the most fundamental set of information about a Linux-based device, such as Raspberry Pi, when they are in the "construction phase" and therefore prevent confusion or misremembering some things when working with many similar devices.
+The script shows, for example, the temperature of the Raspberry Pi device, which can unexpectedly rise when the load is increased, for example due to insufficient cooling of the case.

 ## Functions